laravel/framework/readme.md

 - Added `sendmail` driver option for e-mail service.
 - Added new `cache` functionality to fluent and Eloquent queries.
 - Vastly simplified RESTful controller routing, which will increase performance significantly for large applications.
 However, named controller routes must be specified as separate routes now, as they were in Laravel 3.
+- Cleaned up how dates are converted from Carbon and DateTime instances.
+More intelligent conversion from strings to handle UNIX timestamps.

 ## Beta 4